almibe/ligature-scala/README.md

 # ligature-scala
-An implementation of [Ligature knowledge graph](https://github.com/almibe/ligature) library written in Scala for the JVM/JS.
+An implementation of [Ligature knowledge graph](https://github.com/almibe/ligature-specification) library written in Scala for the JVM/JS.

-## Goals
-Slonky exists as the second implementation of Ligature.
-It focuses on providing a server for working with Ligature's data model and is built to run on the JVM, JS, or natively with GraalVM.

 ## Building
 This project requires sbt to build.